 You are in the perfect position right now to do what many Portsmouth NH home sellers do not have the chance to — slowly start to get your home in order.
 Here are ten home selling tips you can try now so you won’t feel overwhelmed when you are selling your home later.

 1. Start with the Necessary Repairs

-Free yourself from future stress by making any major repairs now, whether that is repairing the HVAC or replacing the hot water heater or any other issue listed at http://www.hickenair.com/.
-If you have an aging HVAC system you might consider replacing it to a mini system for several reasons. what is a mini split ac?
+Free yourself from future stress by making any major repairs now, whether that is repairing the HVAC, replacing the hot water heater or any other issue listed at http://www.hickenair.com/.
+If you have an aging HVAC system you might consider replacing it to a mini system for several reasons.
+What is a mini split AC?
 It is a system that will provide you a low cost option for your mini-split system as well as making it easy for you to install most of the system yourself.
 First, new and modern systems are way more efficient than they used to be.
 That means you’ll start saving on your fuel bill right off the bat and buyers will be more generous with an offer if they see a shiny new furnace instead of that rusty old clunker you used to have.
 Some pretty simple things like adding extra insulation overhead will pay you big dividends too.
 You can probably bring your current insulation up to R-49 or higher for under $2,000 dollars.
 And remember, when those guys are in your attic blowing in insulation, it costs very little to go a few inches deeper.
 If your house is old and the insulation has settled over time, you should see a big difference immediately in both comfort and reduced heating and cooling costs.
 Insulation not only keeps heat in but it also keeps heat out on those hot summer days.

 If you want to give your walls a fresh coat of paint, opt for more neutral colors.
 During home showings, neutral colors and decor make it easier for home buyers to picture themselves living in your home, which is your ultimate goal.
 If you’re not a good, neat painter this might be one project worth talking with a professional about.